l0rd/blog-files/domeide/README.md

 *Would you run containers from within your IDE?*

 Oh Yeahhh!
-And with that we would love to see Dockerfile support, Compose yml files support, IDE build systems and running environment inside containers.
+And with that we would love to see Dockerfile support, Compose yml files support, IDE build systems and runtime environment inside containers.
 Let's see the details:

 ### Dockerfile support